Fergus-OH/lightning-Helmholtz-solver/README.md

    (integer, vector, or string)
    One of the following:
     - Vector of corners as complex numbers $z = x+iy$ in counterclockwise order to specify a polygon or cell array of corners `v` and pairs `[v r]` to specify a circular polygon: $r =$ radius of curvature of arc from this `v` to the next
-    - One of the specified strings from the table below.
+    - One of the predefined polygons of specified strings from the table below.

     -  integer $\ge 3$, the number of corners of a random polygon.
     -  integer $\le -3, -1$ $\times$ no. of corners of a random circular polygon.